Organic Eprints frontpage

 Bos, J.F.F.P.; de Haan, J.J.; Sukkel, W. and Schils, R.L.M.
 (2007) Comparing energy use and greenhouse gas emissions in organic and conventional farming systems in the Netherlands.
-Paper presented at 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.
+Paper at: 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.

 Summary